 Hakata Station is the main station in Fukuoka and a convenient area to stay for first-time visitors to the city.
 Aside from the train and bus stations, it’s where you’ll find some of Fukuoka’s top tourist attractions like Kushida Shrine, Sumiyoshi Shrine, and Canal City Hakata.

-If you’d like to stay close to Hakata Station, then you can check these links for hotel listings in the area: booking.com | Agoda.
+If you’d like to stay close to Hakata Station, then you can check these links for hotel listings in the area: Booking.com | Agoda.
 Here are a few of the top-rated hotels around Hakata Station:

 - Luxury: Miyako Hotel Hakata